bidyashish/sampler/README.md

 # Sampler Full Stack task | Laravel
-> A project demonstrating Xeneta's Rate API tasks
+> A project demonstrating Full stack web application using Laravel

 > Click :star:if you like it.
 Check me [@Bidyashish](https://www.bidyashish.com).